UPDATED 23rd June 2013

 105mm f3.5 DS: has a depth of field preview on the viewing lens.
 MORE TO COME

 135mm f4.5: Great portrait lens.
 Produces a pleasant bokeh for head or head and shoulders portrait.
-(The portrait below of Lee Harwood was taken on this lens.)
+(The portrait below of Lee Harwood was taken on on a 135mm lens.)

 180mm f4.5 Super: doesn’t require long bellows extension as it is a ‘telephoto’ lens as opposed to being a ‘long lens’.
 Aperture from f4.5 to f45.
 Shutter speeds up to 1/500th second.